those in need

 The Angel House assists abused women and their children by helping them to relocate from the reach of the abuser and they provide their female clientele with pre-funded debits cards so they can purchase daily necessities like food, clothing and toiletries.

-In order to integrate communities and bolster charity engagement, the GIVE Club offers a unique space where volunteers can meet, share, and propose ideas to better their neighborhoods by aiding organizations with philanthropic endeavors.
+GIVE Club offers a unique space where volunteers can meet, share, and propose ideas to better their community by creating solutions and aiding organizations with philanthropic endeavors.